Sesame seed balls are one of the most popular desserts in China and Taiwan. Street vendors sell them and you can also get them at dim sum restaurants.

-The real authentic sesame seed balls usually use a sweet red bean filling but you can swap this with sesame fillings or even a peanut filling if you like.
+Authentic sesame seed balls usually use a sweet red bean filling but you can swap this with sesame filling or even a peanut filling if you like.
 The key cooking tip for this dessert is to never use a high temperature to fry the sesame seed balls.
-The ideal temperature for frying is 120-degree C which is about 248 degrees F. The reason to not use high temperatures when frying is the high temperature will cause the sesame seed balls to pop open and cause the fillings to leak, which is far from ideal.
+The ideal temperature for frying is 250 F (120 C).
+High temperatures cause the sesame seed balls to pop open and leak the filling.

 - 6 cups oil (for deep-frying or as needed)